STUDENT AMERICAN OSTEOPATHIC ACADEMY OF ORTHOPEDICS

 Section 202.
 Legislative Assistance. (a) The SAOAO shall assist each chapter in its efforts to educate its state governor and legislators concerning the osteopathic medical profession by writing letters, paying visits, and making phone calls to key officials, and (b) come to the aid of any of the colleges of osteopathic medicine facing political attack in their own state.

 Section 302.
-Active Membership. (a) Only Active Members shall have voting privileges. (b) To be admitted to Active Membership in SAOAO, an applicant must be enrolled, and in good standing, at an AOA accredited osteopathic medical school, have paid the appropriate national dues, and be a member in good standing of their local chapter of the SAOAO, if an applicable local chapter exists. (c) Active Membership is limited to students through their date of graduation. (d) Any student who is dismissed from their osteopathic medical school of record shall have their Active Membership in the SAOAO summarily terminated. (e) No appeal process is available in this action.
+Active Membership. (a) To be admitted to Active Membership in SAOAO, an applicant must be enrolled, and in good standing, at an AOA accredited osteopathic medical school, have paid the appropriate national dues, and be a member in good standing of their local chapter of the SAOAO, if an applicable local chapter exists. (b) Active Membership is limited to students through their date of graduation. (c) Any student who is dismissed from their osteopathic medical school of record shall have their Active Membership in the SAOAO summarily terminated. (e) No appeal process is available in this action.

 Section 304.
-Termination of Membership.
+Suspension of Membership.
 The SAOAO reserves the right to terminate membership of any member if circumstances justify such an action.

 - Process of Suspension – The Executive Board, by unanimous vote, may take this action after due consideration.